-'''

-1

-(The following comments were given to the
+1 (The following comments were given to the 2 court reporter after the formal meeting.)
+3 4 Public comment by Phyllis Freeman: 5 MS. FREEMAN: Two things.

-2

-court reporter after the formal meeting.)

-3

-Public comment by Phyllis Freeman:

-5

-MS. FREEMAN: Two things.
 Air quality.

-6

-have schools that are going to be bigger.
-Because

-7

-Bishop School now has 700 hundred students.

-They're

-8

-putting in two stories, putting in a lot more students
+We 6 have schools that are going to be bigger.
+Because 7 Bishop School now has 700 hundred students.
+They're 8 putting in two stories, putting in a lot more students 9 are going to be there.

-9

-are going to be there.
 There's Columbia School.

-The

-10

-other side of 101 has schools.
-There's a lot more --

-11

-there's a lot of elderly that live here.
-And so you

-12

-have to be considerate about what it's going to do to

-13

-their health, to their lungs.
-And people dropping kids

-14

-off at school in the morning.

-15

-Then bikes.
-Right now Borregas has bike

-16

-This new thing shows pretty much -- not

-lanes.

-17

-showing -- Morse might have bikes.
+The PH-12 10 other side of 101 has schools.
+There's a lot more --11 there's a lot of elderly that live here.
+And so you 12 have to be considerate about what it's going to do to 13 their health, to their lungs.
+And people dropping kids 14 off at school in the morning.
+15 Then bikes.
+Right now Borregas has bike 16 This new thing shows pretty much -- not lanes.
+17 showing -- Morse might have bikes.
 Why?
-That's where

-18

-the schools are.
+That's where 18 the schools are.
 That isn't a good idea.

-There's a

-19

-bike lane going from Lawrence to Fair Oaks.

-We don't

-want it going from East Duane, Fair Oaks to Mathilda.

-20

-21

-Right now that's a residential area.
-We're already

-getting a lot of traffic from people on Maude.
-Luckily
+There's a 19 bike lane going from Lawrence to Fair Oaks.
+We don't PH-13 want it going from East Duane, Fair Oaks to Mathilda.
+20 21 Right now that's a residential area.
+We're already getting a lot of traffic from people on Maude.
+Luckily 22

-22

-it's not all the time.
+23 it's not all the time.

-23

-'''

-one that's on Borregas that is already there.
+24 So be careful about the bike lanes.
+Keep the 25 one that's on Borregas that is already there.
+Who's to